 - Start your application on the Medicine Application Portal (MAP).
 Once you have started your application, you will receive an e-mail containing your password (receipt).
 This will allow you to log back in and work on your application.
 You must ensure that you have completed and submitted your application by the deadline.
 Late or incomplete applications will not be accepted under any circumstances.

 Remember that we do not select applicants based on the details provided on the application form.
-However, some of the information you provide may be passed on to interviews prior to your interview.
+However, some of the information you provide will be passed on to interviewers prior to your interview.

 - Complete the Universities Admissions Centre (UAC) application by the closing date.

 - Attend the Medicine interview (by invitation only).

 - Wait for the outcome of your application.
 The final ranking of applicants will be completed in mid-January and a list of selected students will be sent to UAC.
 If you are accepted, your offer will be available through your UAC account.

 - Accept or decline your offer online as instructed.

 - Selected applicants are sent the UNSW Medicine Welcome e-mail with full instructions for enrolment, NSW Health requirements, timetabling etc.

 - Enrol in your courses.